Trump Pushing Offshore Oil Drilling Expansion To After 2020 Election, Sources Say

 But environmentalists still aren’t satisfied and believe the Trump administration should entirely forgo offshore drilling.
 Jacqueline Savitz, chief policy officer at the conservation group Oceana, believes that while there is enough opposition to slow down Trump’s plans for offshore drilling, his administration is positioned to continue with their plans at any moment.

-Regardless, Mike Sommers, President of the American Petroleum Institute, says that the eastern Gulf is an important basin that has given them lots of success until now, suggesting that the fight is far from over.
+Regardless, Mike Sommers, the president of the American Petroleum Institute, says that the eastern gulf is an important basin that has given them lots of success until now, suggesting that the fight is far from over.